rfmineguy/malloc-impl/README.md

 4. Shrink the size of the free region this memory came from
 ```

+## Malloc Time Complexity
+The time complexity of `mymalloc` is O(k) worst case where<br>
+- k is the number of allocations made previouly
+Due to using metadata to jump large segments of the heap, we can measure in terms of allocations rather than bytes hence the k.

 ## Calloc Implementation
 ```
 1. Use malloc to get the memory region
 2. Memset the region to 0
 ```

+## Calloc Time Complexity
+The time complexity of `mycalloc` is derived from the time complexity of `mymalloc`.<br>
+`mycalloc` zeroes out the allocation made and returns the pointer to it therefore we can say that it is O(k + m), where
+- k is the number of allocations made previously
+- m is the size of the allocation just made (memset to zero)

 ## Free Implementation
 ```